-One potential way to do this is to cast the analysis in the LP-IV frame-work of \cite{SW2018}, where we treat the prevalence series as imperfect measures (containing measurement error) of an unobservable tax news shock.
-Within this framework we would assume that the prevalence measures and their lags are correlated with the unobserved tax news shock.
-With an observable, endogenous variable driven by the tax shock, such as some monetary measure of future taxes, we can treat the prevalence measures and their lags as instruments for this endogenous variable and estimate relative impulse responses by LP-IV.
+Our tax prevalence measures do not have a direct, economically meaningful (monetary) quantitative interpretation.
+In order to enable a causal analysis using these measures, we link our tax prevalence measures to data that are informative about the monetary value of expected tax changes.
+We cast the analysis in the LP-IV framework of \cite{SW2018}, treating the prevalence series as imperfect measures of an unobservable tax news shock.
+That is, we assume that the prevalence measures (and their lags) are correlated with the unobserved tax news shock but contain measurement error.
+This setup requires an observable, endogenous variable driven by the tax news shock, such as some monetary measure of future taxes, in order to treat the prevalence measures (and their lags) as instruments for this endogenous variable and estimate relative impulse responses by LP-IV.